microsoft/FluidFramework/experimental/framework/frs-client/README.md

 const { fluidContainer, containerServices } = await frsClient.getContainer({ id: "_unique-id_" }, /* schema */);
 ```

-NOTE: When using the `FrsClient` in `localMode`, all containers that have been created will be deleted when the instance of the Tinylicious service (not client), that was run from the terminal window is closed.
+NOTE: When using the `FrsClient` with tenant ID as "local", all containers that have been created will be deleted when the instance of the Tinylicious service (not client) that was run from the terminal window is closed.
 However, any containers created when running against the FRS service itself will be persisted.
 Container IDs can NOT be reused between Tinylicious and FRS to fetch back the same container.

 ## Defining Fluid Containers